kemalabizar/Worder16/README.md

 41EF - 41FF           Math const memory     (32 Bytes / 16 Words)
 4200 - FFFF           Data memory           (97278 Bytes / 48639 Words)
 ```

+# Assembler Program
+**DISCLAIMER:** **Before using the Worder16, make sure the Worder16 file is in C: drive for Windows!**
+To use the assembler, named `w16asm.py`, open command prompt and change directory to /Worder16.
+Type this following command: `python w16asm.py <filename.asm>`